-Since 1966 the BBC had been planning a new station, "Radio 247", as an answer to the popular offshore stations.
-Radio 247 was to take over the 247m wavelength (1214 kHz) hitherto used by the Light Programme for a small number of 'filler' relay stations for the parts of Britain that could not receive the longwave transmissions from Droitwich adequately.
-New medium wave transmitters would be installed at numerous BBC transmitting stations to carry the 247m service to most of the UK.
+By 1967 the BBC had plans in place for a new station, "Radio 247", as their answer to the popular offshore stations.
+Radio 247 was to take over the 247m wavelength (1214 kHz) hitherto used by the Light Programme for a small number of 'filler' relay stations for the parts of Britain that could not receive the longwave transmissions from Droitwich on 1500 meters adequately.
+Additional medium wave transmitters would also be installed at numerous BBC transmitting stations to carry the 247m service to most of the UK.
 The BBC's new station, unlike the other BBC national radio stations, would be in mono on medium wave only, and not be carried on its own vhf / fm stereo network.

-Radio One was for many years a part time station, initially only broadcasting for 5½ hours per day partially due to 'needle-time' restrictions imposed by record companies that limited the number of records that could be played.
-The station circumvented this restriction somewhat by recording popular bands in their own studios and playing these tapes on air.
+The station circumvented the needle time restrictions somewhat by recording popular bands in their own studios and playing those tapes on air.
 The remaining air time was filled by relaying the output of Radio Two at various times of the day.
 The Radio One programmes were gradually expanded in the early 1970's, only to be cut back again a few years later during the economic troubles caused by the energy crisis of 1974/5, and again in 1978.
 The station did not become truly full time until the 1980's - in the meantime Independent Local Radio had launched in several areas across the UK some broadcasting 24 hours a day and all with both medium wave and stereo vhf/fm transmissions.
 Radio One would not be on stereo vhf/fm until the 1990's.

-As the BBC re-organized its network in the late 1960's and early 1970's in response to audience demands for a radio service akin to the offshore stations, Radio Luxembourg altered its schedules away from individually sponsored programmes to a format of personality DJ's , which sounded more like the old Radio London station.
+The BBC gradually re-organized its network in the late 1960's and early 1970's in response to audience demands for a radio service that was more akin to the offshore stations, Radio Luxembourg altered its schedules away from individually sponsored programmes to a format of personality DJ's which sounded more like the old Radio London station.
 Radio Luxembourg, on 208 metres, medium wave became a popular haunt for listeners during its evening and night time transmission hours, enduring through the 1970's and 1980's.

-The introduction of Radio One satisfied the needs of some of the offshore radio audience, but the public wanted more.
-There was still a great pressure for the introduction of local radio.
+The introduction of Radio One satisfied the needs of some of the offshore radio audience, but there was still a great pressure for the introduction of local radio.
 Tony Benn and Edward Short's initial idea of providing a pop music station also included the introduction of local "Home Town" radio stations.
-Now that the BBC was in charge of developing radio further, and with encouragement from the Labour government, launched eight experimental local radio stations starting with BBC Radio Leicester on 8th November 1967 on 95.05 MHz VHF, quickly followed by Radios Leeds (94.6), Merseyside (95.85), Stoke (94.6), Sheffield on 15th November 1967 (88.6 & 95.05), Nottingham (94.8), Durham (96.8) and Brighton (88.1).
+Now that the BBC was in charge of developing radio further, and with encouragement from the Labour government, the corporation would launch eight experimental local radio stations starting with BBC Radio Leicester on 8th November 1967 on 95.05 MHz VHF.
+This was quickly followed by Radio Leeds (94.6 MHz), Radio Merseyside (95.85 MHz), Radio Stoke (94.6 MHz) and Radio Sheffield on 15th November 1967 (88.6 & 95.05 MHz), Nottingham (94.8 MHz), Durham (96.8 MHz) and Brighton (88.1 MHz).